 In 1899 John Kennedy resigned after twenty-three years as Headmaster, having increased the numbers of the school from 47 pupils to nearly 200.
 He also had a sanatorium, new classrooms, chapel, laboratory, gymnasium and dining hall built, as well as McGill's and Beevor's and the school clock.
 It is almost impossible to estimate the debt that the school owes to him.
 He found the school small and disorderly and he left it nearly four times as large and with a reputation for character and education of which any school might be proud.
 The Minute Book of Governors justly says of him: “His invaluable services and unselfish devotion have raised the school to its present high standard”.

 John Kennedy's son was also a Housemaster at Aldenham and in 1962 Kennedy's House was opened as the newest of the Senior Houses.
 In that time there have been eight Housemasters, the current Housemaster being James Kerslake who resides in the House with his family.
 Mr Kerslake is assisted in the House by a matron, resident Assistant Housemaster and by an outstanding team of tutors.

 The House caters for both boarding and day pupils with the composition of the House being approximately half of each.
 Boarders come from near and far with some boys coming from as far away as China, Japan, Germany and Russia.
-The facilities in the House are excellent and the boys can enjoy many of the creature comforts of home with a pool table, table-tennis, air hockey table, Playstation and X-Box, and satellite television.
+The facilities in the House are excellent and the boys can enjoy many of the creature comforts of home with a pool table, table-tennis, air hockey table, table tennis, table football, Sky and X-Box.